Sign up for this email series:

 During robotically assisted thoracic surgery (RATS), a surgeon sits at a console in the operating room and controls robotic instruments during the procedure.
 A camera is inserted through a small incision (similar to VATS) to help the surgeon see inside the chest cavity.
 The robotic instruments are inserted into another incision and are guided to remove tissue or perform other procedures.

 Chemotherapy is a broad term used to describe drugs that target and kill rapidly dividing cells in the body.
-It is an extremely useful method for targeting cancer cells.
-Chemotherapy drugs are typically given through an intravenous (IV) infusion, allowing the drugs to travel through the bloodstream and reach almost every part of the body to target and kill cancer cells.
+Chemotherapy drugs are typically given through an intravenous (IV) infusion, allowing the drugs to travel through the bloodstream and reach almost every part of the body to kill cancer cells.
 There are different chemotherapy regimens to treat NSCLC or SCLC.

 Radiation therapy, also known as radiotherapy, uses an intense beam of radiation to kill cancer cells and shrink tumors.
 The type of radiation is similar to that used in X-rays, but it is much more concentrated for cancer treatment.
 This therapy works by damaging the DNA of cancer cells beyond repair, causing the cells to die or to stop dividing.
 There are different radiotherapy regimens used to treat NSCLC or SCLC.

 Radiofrequency ablation (RFA) may be an option for some people with small tumors located near the outer edge of the lungs, particularly if they cannot undergo surgery.
 In RFA, CT scans are used to guide the placement of a thin, needle-like probe into the tumor.
 Then high-energy radio waves are sent through the probe to heat the tumor and destroy the cancer cells.